nicklockwood/layout/README.md

 		/>
 	</UIView>

-(You may have noticed that the `title` and `font` constants are surrounded by `{...}` braces, but the `titleColor` constant isn't.
+(You may have noticed that the `title` and `titleFont` constants are surrounded by `{...}` braces, but the `titleColor` constant isn't.
 This is explained in the [Expressions](#expressions) section below.)

 ## State

-For more dynamic layouts, you may have properties of the view that need to change frequently, perhaps even during an animation, and recreating the entire view hierarchy to change these is neither convenient nor efficient.
-For that, you can use state.
-State works exactly the same way as constants, except you can update state after the `LayoutNode` has been initialized:
+For more dynamic layouts, you may have properties of the view that need to change frequently (perhaps even during an animation), and recreating the entire view hierarchy to change these is neither convenient nor efficient.
+For these properties, you can use *state*.
+State works the same way as constants, except you can update state after the `LayoutNode` has been initialized:

 	self.loadLayout(
 	    named: "MyLayout.xml",